vumaasha/Atlas/dataset/README.md

 We have curated 2 datasets:

-1. Atlas : This dataset contains 183,996 clothing images from 52 categories for Men and Women.
+1. **Atlas** : This dataset contains 183,996 clothing images from 52 categories for Men and Women.
 These images along with their category paths were used to train our model for taxonomy predictiion.

-2. Zoomed vs Normal: This dataset contains images that have been manually segregated as Zoomed and Normal.
+2. **Zoomed vs Normal**: This dataset contains images that have been manually segregated as Zoomed and Normal.
 We used this dataset while cleaning our _**Atlas**_ dataset to remove noisy Zoomed images that were a poor representation of the product.
 The Zoomed vs Normal dataset was used in [this](https://github.com/vumaasha/Atlas/blob/master/models/zoomed_vs_normal/Zoomed_vs_Normal.ipynb) model to predict whether a given image is Zoomed or Normal.

 ## Table of Contents
 - [Atlas](#1-atlas)